Skip to content

 • UI flows that can resume after redirects, interruptions, and app restarts.

-The details matter more than the diagram.
+The diagram does not answer the questions that show up in production.
 If a user backgrounds the app during identity proofing, what state is recoverable?
 If a token refresh fails while a credential flow is mid-step, who decides what the user sees?
 If a vendor SDK changes an error format, how far does that leak?

-For identity work, boring architecture is not a lack of ambition.
-It is how the app stays understandable when the standards, vendors, and product requirements are all moving at once.
+For identity work, I want code that is easy to trace when standards, vendors, and product requirements are all moving at once.